|

 Bingo."
 Fireman's Day concludes with a street dance and

-the music of "the Mills Brothers Hillbilly Band" (May 7,
+the music of "the Mills Brothers Hillbilly Band."
+(May 5,

-vehicle with 100 GPM pump.
-Rebuilding was surprised by
+2,500 gallon tanker is equipped with a 100 GPM pump.
+Rebuilding was

 on southeast corner of Cedar and N. Academy St. Fund-raising